Definition

 Explanation

-Examples: Salaries & Wages Cost
+& Wages Cost

 Occurrence

-Salaries & wages expense has been incurred during the period in respect of the personnel employed by the entity.
-Salaries and wages expense does not include the payroll cost of any unauthorized personnel.
+employed by the entity.
+Salaries and wages expense does not include the payroll

 Completeness

-Salaries and wages cost in respect of all personnel have been fully accounted for.
+cost in respect of all personnel have been fully accounted for.

 Accuracy

-Transactions have been recorded accurately at their appropriate amounts.
+recorded accurately at their appropriate amounts.

-Salaries and wages cost has been calculated accurately.
-Any adjustments such as tax deduction at source have been correctly reconciled and accounted for.
+cost has been calculated accurately.
+Any adjustments such as tax deduction at

 Cut-off

-Transactions have been recognized in the correct accounting periods.
+recognized in the correct accounting periods.

-Salaries and wages cost recognized during the period relates to the current accounting period.
-Any accrued and prepaid expenses have been accounted for correctly in the financial statements.
+Any accrued and prepaid expenses have been accounted for correctly in the

 Classification

-Transactions have been classified and presented fairly in the financial statements.
+classified and presented fairly in the financial statements.

-Salaries and wages cost has been fairly allocated between:
+cost has been fairly allocated between:

--Cost of personnel relating to any self-constructed assets other than inventory.
+-Operating expenses incurred in production activities; -General and administrative expenses; and -Cost of personnel relating to any self-constructed assets other than inventory. |

-Assertions relating to assets, liabilities and equity balances at the period end
+Assertions relating to assets, liabilities and equity balances

 Assertions